dvdgitman/terra-eks-spot/README.md

 # terra-eks-spot
-A terraform scrip to deploy EKS with spot instances
+A terraform scrip to deploy EKS with spot instances ( using S3 in AWS to save tf state )